Cooking with Maple Syrup

 Maple Syrup Acidity

-Maple syrup possess a slight acidity, you might want to neutralise this if you are using maple syrup with batter to allow it to rise.
+Maple syrup possess a slight acidity, you might want to neutralize this if you are using maple syrup with batter to allow it to rise.
 To reduce maple syrup’s acidity, add ¼ to ½ tablespoon of baking soda.
 Please note that this does not apply if you are making buttermilk or sour cream as the ingredients involves do the same.

 We advise you to reduce the oven temperature by about 25° as maple syrup caramelizes at a lower temperature than sugar.